Introduction

 What are soil nutrient balances?

-Soil nutrient balances are used as a high-level indicator of farming’s pressure on the environment and of how that pressure is changing over time.
+The nutrient balances are used as a high-level indicator of farming’s pressure on the environment and how that pressure is changing over time.
+The balances do not estimate the actual losses of nutrients to the environment, but significant nutrient surpluses are directly linked with losses to the environment.

 Follow this link for more information on Soil nutrient balances (Defra)